llGaetanll/hashlife/README.md

 - [x] Make compute leaf code work
 - [x] Draw non-leaf node
 - [x] Make compute node code work
-- [ ] `next()` should probably return a cell the same size at its input Otherwise the world just keeps getting smaller
+- [ ] Add function to world to grow it by a factor of 2.
+The function should also keep the old root centered at the origin
+- [ ] Make drawing worlds easier.
+The camera should probably take the world and be able to draw it (allowing for movement down the line)